On the generalized Hartman effect and transmission time for a particle tunneling through two identical rectangular potential barriers: Time-dependent wave functions for transmission and reflection

-That is, at the first stage, transmission and reflection obey the probabilistic "either-or" rule, what means that at this stage they are alternative subprocesses, despite interference between $\psi^{tr}_{inc}(x,t)$ and $\psi^{ref}_{inc}(x,t)$.
+The fact that at both these stages of scattering the transmission and reflection subprocesses obey the probabilistic "either-or" rule (\ref{205}) means that they behave at these stages as {\it alternative} subprocesses, despite interference to exist between them at the initial stage.
 This interference is such that